Skip to main content

 The Interplay with Metabolic and Hemostatic Factors

 The connection between testosterone and cardiovascular health is also deeply rooted in metabolism.
 Hypogonadism is a well-established risk factor for developing metabolic syndrome, a cluster of conditions that includes insulin resistance, abdominal obesity, dyslipidemia, and hypertension.
-Testosterone therapy has been demonstrated to improve and glycemic control in men with type 2 diabetes and prediabetes.
+Testosterone therapy has been demonstrated to improve insulin sensitivity and glycemic control in men with type 2 diabetes and prediabetes.

 The hemostatic system is another area of complex interaction.
 Testosterone can influence the production of red blood cells, a process known as erythropoiesis.
 This can lead to an increase in hematocrit, or the volume percentage of red blood cells in the blood.